RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1nq663u/stupidity_spreading_like_wildfire/ng4dqed/

 As I keep repeating and repeat... and repeating.
-Tylonly science fiction informaiton is more popular than nonfiction.
-People are no longer attracted to nonfiction science learnign and understanding, they desire mockery and insutling of Trump White House.
-Poop diapers, orange skin makeup mocking, golf couse outing mocking.
+Tylenol science fiction information is more popular than nonfiction.
+People are no longer attracted to nonfiction science learning and understanding, they desire mockery and insulting of Trump White House.
+Poop diapers, orange skin makeup mocking, golf course outing mocking.
 That's what is popular.
 That is what drives the USA society in September 2025.
 People do not wish to use their spare time and free time to study nonfiction learning of addiction to trash media content that Russia has won an information war with since year 2013.

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1nq663u/stupidity_spreading_like_wildfire/ng4ki41/

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1nq663u/stupidity_spreading_like_wildfire/ng4i2em/

-Reddit comment commuity WANTS more abandoned information in the form of millions of comments that dilute and wreck medium-term and long-term "on the same page" comprehenson and understanding of important and serious topics...
+Reddit comment community WANTS more abandoned information in the form of millions of comments that dilute and wreck medium-term and long-term "on the same page" comprehension and understanding of important and serious topics...
 People WANT to be fed low-effort memes and comments by the millions each day.
-Quanity of low-effort.
+Quantity of low-effort.

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1nq663u/stupidity_spreading_like_wildfire/ng4lx8x/

 War on women.
 War on science.
 Russia's War Against Reality since March 2013.
 Autism war, war against associative thinking.
 War against Wikipedia style cross-reference Wiki thinking.
 “Associative thinkers see relations and connections everywhere and tend not to categorize things.
 When I hear or read a certain word, I suddenly see a lot of “pictures” in my mind that have something to do with that word.
 This happens in quite an unstructured and even chaotic way.
 It's a complicated spiderweb of memories, pictures, and thoughts.” - Casey "Remrov" Vormer, Connecting With The Autism Spectrum: How To Talk, How To Listen, And Why You Shouldn’t Call It High-Functioning.
-Nonficiton book, page 19
+Nonfiction book, page 19

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1nq663u/stupidity_spreading_like_wildfire/ng4if0t/